 The mask attribute has been selected into the candidate recommendation specification list.
 So it's very valuable to learn it.
 Actually, its effect is awesome and great!
-Let's see its compatibility first, most browers have supported some properties of it except IE(- - Fxxk IE), especailly in the mobile end.

 The Webkit and Blink browsers refer to supporting the mask-image and mask-box-image properties, but lacking support for other parts of properties.
 In this blog, we just do examples for supported properties so that we can use what we learn into practice.
 Actually, mask-image property is useful enough.
 Let's get started!